erinoerin/figmamcptest/README.md

 ## Overview
 This project demonstrates using Figma MCP (Model Context Protocol) integration with GitHub Copilot with Claude to generate a complete website from a Figma design.
 No changes have been made to the AI-generated code - this represents the raw output from Claude via GitHub Copilot.

+## Live Demo
+The website is available at: [mcp-test-figma-eoe.netlify.app](https://mcp-test-figma-eoe.netlify.app/)

 ## Technical Details

 - **Model**: Claude 3 Opus (via GitHub Copilot)